AntonBangoura/Veille_Securite_Cloud_Russophone/Readme.md

 For more infos, especially detailed information about the use of tools and questions concerning Russian-speaking hacking ecosystems, contact me at: https://ua.linkedin.com/in/anton-bangoura-68a2151a2

+The ressources presented in russian are for educational goals only.